 - Your number links bookstores, libraries, and other businesses to your book’s information.

-- Almost all retailers require you to have it.
+- Almost all retailers require it.

 - It will improve the likelihood that your book will be discovered and purchased.